p-koenig/divfusion/README.md

 ## Contribution

 I welcome any and all contributions, no matter what size.
-Please feel free to open an issue or pull request.
+Please feel free to open an issue or pull request against dev.

 ## License